Great Ellensburg Fire: The fire

 The fire began on July 4 in the late evening.
 The flames were first noticed by people attending a Knights of Pythias dance at the Johnson House Hotel.

 The fire department responded promptly, but strong northeast winds prevented them from halting the advance of the conflagration.

 The fire lasted from 10:30 P.M. to 3:30 A.M. the next morning, and destroyed over 200 homes and buildings, including 10 blocks in the heart of the city of 4,000.
 Nearly half of the destroyed buildings had been constructed in the previous two years.
 Observers who had toured Seattle after its recent fire said the Ellensburg fire destroyed more property in less space.
 Losses were estimated to be more than $2,000,000.

 The sole surviving building in the downtown area was the Lynch block.
 Built by John Nash in 1888 for $20,000, it is still standing.
-The city courthouse survived, being upwind from the flames.
+The city courthouse, located upwind from the flames, survived.
 The city rebuilt the downtown area rapidly in the following months.